-Use Worksheet 2 below to figure the amount to be entered on line 20 of Worksheet 1.
+Use Worksheet 2 below to figure the amount to be included on line 20 of Worksheet 1.
 You can transfer the figures from lines 1 through 10 of Worksheet 1 to Worksheet 2 if you are required to complete both worksheets.
 The estate or trust New York adjusted gross income should be figured using the Estates and trusts line 1 worksheet on page 4 of these instructions.

-Line 11 - Figure the tax on the amount on Worksheet 2, line 10, columns (a) and (b), using the city of New York resident tax rates schedule on page 7 of these instructions, and figure the tax on Worksheet 2, line 10, columns (c) and (d), using the city of New York tax computation (tax rate schedules and tax computation worksheets) in the instructions for Form IT-201, Form IT-360.1, or Form IT-205.
+Line 11 - Figure the tax on the amount on Worksheet 2, line 10, using the city of New York tax computation (tax rate schedules and tax computation worksheets) in the instructions for Form IT-201, Form IT-360.1, or Form IT-205.
+(Note: When using the tax computation

-Worksheet 3 Annualized income installment - city of Yonkers
+Worksheet 3 - Annualized income installment - city of Yonkers

-Use Worksheet 3 below to figure the amount to be entered on line 20 of Worksheet 1.
+Use Worksheet 3 on page 7 to figure the amount to be included on line 20 of Worksheet 1.
 If you are figuring annualized installments of the Yonkers nonresident earnings tax, skip lines 1 through 3 of Worksheet 3 and start with line 4.